yosuah/nd013-c6-control-starter/README.md

 ![Throttle data - planned](plots/throttle_data_planned.png)

 The final figure shows the steering controller error and output in case of a scene with obstacles.
-There are three part of the timeline where the error got really large, these are the 3 moments when the vehicle was passing by obstacles and had to perform lane changes.
+There are three parts of the timeline where the error got really large, these are the 3 moments when the vehicle was passing by obstacles and had to perform lane changes.
 It can be seen from the error curve that the steering controller is also affected by oscillation, so probably further tweaking of the derivative parameter